co-operating-systems/PhD/UseCases/UseCases.md

 The above rule would tell the Launcher App that the photo app could only read and write to any subdirectory of the `</app/photo/>` folder.
 The app would be able to read and write to `</app/photo/2021/04/01/>` but not to `</app/banking/2024/>` for example.

-### 2. Limiting access to specific types of web sites
+### 2. Limiting access to specific types of websites

-Another rule could be to only allow a banking app access to banking web sites.
+Another rule could be to only allow a banking app access to banking websites.

 ```turtle
 <#r2> a :Authorization.